‘Humans. In Business’ was a 1 year project from April 2016 – April 2017.

 Inspired by the Humans of New York by photographer Brandon Stanton, Humans.
 In business shines a light on the greatness of leaders within the business community in Australia.

 On Facebook one Hero Shot & Story is chosen to be shared each weekly.
-Thirty will then be selected for book publication in 2017.

 What this isn’t – a head shot in a studio with your bio.